tanyaweaver/python-dev-accelerator/_sources/assignments/queue.txt

 As with the linked list and stack assignments before this, you may not use any existing Python implementation to create your queue.

-You should update the repository README with information about the Queue you implemented, including any resources or collaborations you used.
+You should update the repository ``README.md`` with information about the Queue you implemented, including any resources or collaborations you used.

 Submitting Your Work